Creeper76/CmdProtocolParser/README.md

 # CmdProtocalParser (CPP)

+Before I start, I want to make it very clear that I didn't make this. [@endermanch](https://github.com/endermanch) made it!
+Check out his youtube if you like techy things!

 This is the source code that is shown in [@endermanch](https://github.com/endermanch)'s video where he creates a custom protocol with little change.
 You might be wondering, "Why did you copy down his code and release it on GitHub?".
 The answer is: I had nothing better to do and I might as well upload it if anyone else needed it (which I doubt).